MixedRealityLab/tas-symposium/attend/registration.md

     weight: 1
 ---

-Authors with papers accepted must register by midday on 31st August 2024.
+Authors with papers accepted must register by midday on 2nd September at 11:59 Texas time.
 At least one author of each accepted paper must be registered to attend the conference in person.
 A paper without a corresponding registration may be withheld from publication.
 There will be no onsite registration.

 <div class="text-center mb-3">
 <a href="https://cvent.utexas.edu/wnPOZm" class="my-3 btn btn-lg btn-dark text-light border" title="Register for TAS '24">Register now →</a>